Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ### Codebook

-A codebook describes the contents, structure, and layout of a data file.
+A codebook documents the contents, structure, and layout of a data file[@@icpsr_guide_2011].
 It enables the user to quickly ascertain some of the details about a dataset without ever opening the file.
 Unlike a data dictionary, a codebook is created **after** your data is collected and cleaned and its value lies in data interpretation and data validation.

 The codebook contains some information that overlaps with a data dictionary, but is more of a summary document of what actually exists in your dataset.